anzenker/master_thesis_anzenker_2025/README.md

 #run
 nextflow run anzenker/master_thesis_anzenker_2025 -r main --raw_reads raw_reads.fastq --genome genome.fa --threads NO_THREADS
 ```
-_(With ~24M ONT raw reads (~19 GB) and a reference genome of ~2.1 GB, the full pipeline ran in ~5.5 hours on a system with 18 CPU threads.
+_(With ~24M ONT raw reads (~19 GB) and a reference genome of ~2.1 GB, the entire pipeline ran in ~5.5 hours on a system with 18 CPU threads.
 Runtime may vary depending on input size and hardware.)_

 > [!Tip]